-This fund category includes investments in two private equity fund-of-funds, which invest in private investment funds.
-Aberdeen U.S. Private Equity VI, L.P., which is a buyout fund-of-funds, offers a concentrated multi-manager approach with 14-16 private equity managers along with selective co-investments and secondary investments and focuses on small-to-medium sized companies.
-Horsley Bridge Venture XI, L.P., which is a venture capital fund-of-funds, is expected to invest in 15-20 established and emerging private equity managers providing seed and early stage exposure to the technology sector in the United States, Europe and Asia.
+This fund category includes investments in five private equity fund-of-funds, which invest in private investment funds.
+Both Aberdeen U.S. Private Equity VI, L.P. and Fund VIII, are buyout fund-of-funds, offer a concentrated multi-manager approach with multiple private equity managers along with selective co-investments and secondary investments and focuses on small-to-medium sized companies.
+Horsley Bridge Venture XI, L.P. and Fund XIII are venture capital fund-of-funds, both are expected to invest in established and emerging private equity managers providing seed and early stage exposure to the technology sector in the United States, Europe and Asia.